a-nikolaev/study-in-scarlet/README.md

 ![Diagram](./img/diagram1.png)

+## How to setup
+Install Ruby gem `Rouge` for your system:

+    gem install rouge

+Build `Sherlock` in the subfolder `./better-sherlock`:

+    cd ./better-sherlock
+    make

+All scripts are organized to be simply executed from the current folder (such as `./scarlet.rb`).
+If you want to property install them, you have to make two changes in the source code:

+- edit `scarlet.rb` with the path to the modified `sherlock` binary, and
+- edit `speck.rb` with the correct paths to all scripts.

 ## Study in Scarlet compared to MOSS

 The overall quality of plagiarism detection by _Study in Scarlet_ turns out to be comparable with [MOSS](https://theory.stanford.edu/~aiken/moss/),